JeffEmery/remix-server-azure/README.md

 projects and debuggers should help developers concentrate on Remix code and not the server side implementation.

-Start by setting up a basic Remix Run application
+## Setup the Remix Run application

 ```console
 $ npx create-remix@latest